wp-plugins/bulk-password-reset/readme.txt

 == Change log ==

+= V1.2 - 28-08-2014 =
+* FIX: Removed several notices and warning debug messages
+* FIX: Solved an issue regarding invalid key message after clicking link in email
+* FIX: Modified the layout of the email message as returns where displayed as /r/n
+* NEW: Added Spanish translation of the Plugin (probs: Marcelo Pedra )
+* NEW: Added plugin icon to support the new WordPress 4.0 plugin directory
+* TODO: Fix issue regarding opening/closing postboxes

 = V1.1 - 24-10-2013 =
 * FIX: Some grammatical errors have been removed from the system